B-UMMI/chewBBACA/README.md

 **Outputs:**

-A tsv file (new_protids.tsv) that is the result of adding two columns to the "proteinID_Genome.tsv", one with the annotation determined for each locus and another with the URL to the annotation's page.
+A tsv file (new_protids.tsv) that is the result of adding two columns to the "cds_info.tsv", one with the annotation determined for each locus and another with the URL to the annotation's page.

 ----------